Please review these policies and procedures before checking out equipment or using the computer lab facilities.

 Please also see our equipment policy, which governs checking out digital cameras, camcorders and audio recorders.

 - All the printing services at the DMC are only for Rice students, faculty and staff.

 - Because of the cost of consumable printing supplies, we must charge for printing.
-Since the DMC printers are not on the Owlnet printing network, we can't charge to a student's Owlnet printing account.
+Since the DMC printers are not on the OIT printing network, we have to charge separately.
 Use the poster cost calculator to estimate the cost.

 DMC General Borrowing Policies